libp2p/js-libp2p/examples/delegated-routing/README.md

 2. Copy one of the CIDs from the list of peer addresses, this will be the last portion of the address and will look something like `QmdoG8DpzYUZMVP5dGmgmigZwR1RE8Cf6SxMPg1SBXJAQ8`.
 3. In your browser, paste the CID into the *Peer* field and hit `Find`.
 4. You should see information about the peer including its addresses.

+### Adding Content via the Delegate
+1. In one browser, such as Firefox, enter some text in the `Add Data` field and click `Add`.
+2. Once added, JSON will be printed in the browser.
+Copy the value of `"hash"`.
+3. Close your Firefox tab.
+Open a new browser window in a **different** browser, such as Chrome.
+4. In the new window, copy the hash from step 2 into the `Hash` field and click `Find`.
+5. The text you entered in step 1 should display.

+**Note**: By closing the first window before fetching the content, you are ensuring that data cannot be retrieved from it, and instead the delegate must be relied on.